More Famous People Reading Children's Books For "Operation Storytime"

-Week Three is here.
-It brings new picture books for the littler ones, new chapters of longer books for the bigger ones, and new memories to be made reading together as a family.
+Now's the time for new picture books for the littler ones, new chapters of longer books for the bigger ones, and new memories to be made reading together as a family.

 Let some of the guilt and stress go.
 Pour yourself a well-earned coffee or other adult beverage.
 Log onto the internet and let some of the world's heroes read to your kid.
 We've got this!